symfony/symfony-docs/service_container/tags.rst

     The ability to prioritize tagged services was introduced in Symfony 4.4.

-The tagged services can be prioritized using the ``priority`` attribute, thus providing a way to inject a sorted collection.
+The tagged services can be prioritized using the ``priority`` attribute, thus providing a way to inject a sorted collection of services:

 .. configuration-block::